openmps/openmps/README.md

 ### Build

+0. Get [Boost C++ Libraries](https://www.boost.org/) and [ViennaCL](http://viennacl.sourceforge.net/) by yourself.
+	* Boost should be installed in your system and includible by OpenMps.
+	* ViennaCL should be placed on `src/viennacl`.
+You can use `git submodule`.
 0. Build codes.
-It is recommended to use Visual Studio 2015.
+It is recommended to use Visual Studio.

 ### Execution
 0. Run the program (Developers expect execution on Windows).
 Results will be output as CSV in "result" folder.